StijndeK/N.A.D.ProcederalAudioSystem/README.md

 # N.A.D.
 Procedural Audio System
-PAS (working title) is a framework/tool designed to improve procedural (game)music systems prototyping and implementing.
-Even though procedural sound design has become standard in gameaudio, procedural music is still relatively underrepresented.
+PAS is a framework/tool designed to improve procedural music systems prototyping and implementing.
+Even though procedural sound design has become somewhat standard in gameaudio, I find procedural music is still relatively underrepresented.
 It can be difficult to prototype, test and implement.
 PAS allows for quick testing and implementing procedural audio, using a sample-based sequencer.

-PAS is a general framework/tool for procedural nonlinear audio, but is also simultaneously being used for and tested on 'Procedural Imagination'.
-A game that is currently being developed, which generates envirnonments whilst exploring.
+PAS is made as a general framework/tool, but is also used for and tested on 'Procedural Imagination'.A procedurally generated game world that dynamically responds to the player's actions.
+Currently being developed by [Josien Vos](http://josienvos.nl/).
+ [This video](https://streamable.com/y8uoq6) shows the current system applied to Procedural Imagination
 ![08 concept art 1](https://user-images.githubusercontent.com/31696336/80291854-857ec580-8751-11ea-884a-7a34bae40979.png)
 ![08 concept art 2b](https://user-images.githubusercontent.com/31696336/80292132-1a82be00-8754-11ea-904e-b270132c07cd.png)

-A (adapted) functionality caried over from [N.A.D Automatic File Loading in Python](https://github.com/StijndeK/N.A.D.AutomaticSoundloader) automatically loads files from specific folders and obtains certain parameters based on their names.
+An (adapted) functionality caried over from [N.A.D Automatic File Loading in Python](https://github.com/StijndeK/N.A.D.AutomaticSoundloader) automatically loads files from specific folders and obtains certain parameters based on the file's names.
 This reduces the amount of time and disturbance of the workflow caused by having to implement the audio before being able to test it.

 ## N.A.D.
 Procedural Audio System (working title) is the third experiment for my thesis about: Tools for Designing Nonlinear Audio for Games.
 As a game audio designer I am hindered during my creative process, due to the discrepancy between the nonlinearity of my work and the linear character of standard audio production software.
 Standard linear audio production tools offer little to none nonlinear sequencing, transitioning, parameter adaption and probability functionalities.
 Furthermore, linear sequencers are not optimised to provide a visual representation of nonlinear systems.
 Existing standard middleware solutions focus less on tackling the obstructions in the design stage of a project.
 These issues cause testing and prototyping to take unnecessary amounts of time and obscures communication with collaborators.
 This obstructs the workflow and discourages innovation.